ARM-software/psa-api/doc/crypto/api/keys/types.rst

     It can be used for randomly generated or derived keys with maximum or near-maximum entropy, but `PSA_KEY_TYPE_DERIVE` is more suitable for such keys.
     It is not suitable for passwords with extremely low entropy, such as numerical PINs.

-    These keys can be used in the `PSA_KEY_DERIVATION_INPUT_PASSWORD` input step of key derivation algorithms.
+    These keys can be used in the `PSA_KEY_DERIVATION_INPUT_PASSWORD` input step of key-derivation algorithms.
     Algorithms that accept such an input were designed to accept low-entropy secret and are known as *password hashing* or *key stretching* algorithms.

-    These keys cannot be used in the `PSA_KEY_DERIVATION_INPUT_SECRET` input step of key derivation algorithms, as the algorithms expect such an input to have high entropy.
+    These keys cannot be used in the `PSA_KEY_DERIVATION_INPUT_SECRET` input step of key-derivation algorithms, as the algorithms expect such an input to have high entropy.

-    The key policy determines which key derivation algorithm the key can be used for, among the permissible subset defined above.
+    The key policy determines which key-derivation algorithm the key can be used for, among the permissible subset defined above.

     .. subsection:: Compatible algorithms